cilium/community/CONTRIBUTOR-LADDER.md

 * **Privileges:**

-    * Has GitHub rights to approve PRs in specific directories, and to modify labels on PRs
+    * Has GitHub rights to approve PRs in specific directories, and to modify labels on PRs.
+This requires write privileges on GitHub, so that a Reviewer's approvals appear as a green tick ✅
     * Can recommend and review other Organization Members to become Reviewers

 The process for an Organization Member to become a Reviewer is as follows: